Motorcycles, motorcycle accessories, motorcycle clothing, helmets, reviews and more!

 • Safety Helmet Council of America (SHCA) Certification;

-• Japanese Industrial Standard JIS T 8133:1970-2000 for full type protective helmets for drivers and passengers of motorcycles;
+• Japanese Industrial Standard JIS T 8133:1970-2000 for full type protective helmets for drivers and passengers of motorcycles.

-Motorcycle Helmets and Perceived Noise
+Motorcycle Helmets and Noise Levels

 Helmet noise is a topic unto itself, and we have recently developed an entire page devoted to this subject (the section on helmet noise formerly seen here has been moved to the new page).

-See the wBW Motorcycle Helmet Noise page for more information and for a comparison of motorcycle helmet noise levels.
 We have started to experiment with recording helmet noise, and you can download MP3 files that were recorded in stereo inside a helmet while riding.

 Also, be sure and visit the webBikeWorld Earplugs and Hearing Protection page for information about choosing and wearing earplugs and for a listing of webBikeWorld earplug reviews.
-Helmet noise can be somewhat mitigated with a wind blocker; read the webBikeWorld review of the Windjammer helmet wind blocker

 ROOF LeMans motorcycle helmet